-The characteristics of sugarcane varieties that will be annotated represented in a wDAG which has a node labeled, arc labeled, and arc weighted.
+The characteristics of sugarcane varieties that will be annotated represented in a wDAG which has a node labeled, are labeled, and are weighted.
 An example of wDAG representation can be seen in Fig. 2.

 Fig. 2.
 Representation of the Sugarcane Plant Morphology characteristics in a wDAG